Riprock/PingNet/design2.md

 CMD 2
 Linux 3
-    Will make this based on OS detection later so that its not accidentally doing bash things on a windows machine
+    Will make this based on OS detection later so that its not accidentally doing bash things on a windows machine Code 255 is mayday mode - In case blueteams get smart and get fine grained with the firewall rules, this will activate mayday mode and route everything over type 8
 ### File sending
 95 - 145
 ### Heart Beats
 146 - 196